 Beverly’s psychology, sociology, management, and adult education background combine to create her Work Smart Live Smart presentations, which are soundly based in research, and are enlightening and inspirational.
 Audiences discover the right strategies to improve their health, manage their challenges, and enhance their life’s satisfaction using her three simple questions.

-Beverly is a sought-after media spokesperson and has made over 500 television and radio appearances on shows such as City TV and CBC, and in national publications from the Toronto Star newspaper to Chatelaine magazine.
+Beverly is a sought-after media spokesperson and has represented high-profile brands such as Expedia.ca, TD Insurance and P&G. She has made over 500 television and radio appearances on shows such as City TV and CBC, and in national publications from the Toronto Star newspaper to Chatelaine magazine.
 She is a highly respected speaker and is one of less than seventy Canadians to have earned their Certified Speaking Professional designation.

 Work Life Satisfaction